pazz/alot/docs/source/installation.rst

 On debian/ubuntu these are packaged as::

-  python-magic python-configobj python-twisted python-notmuch python-urwid python-gpgme
+  python-setuptools python-magic python-configobj python-twisted python-notmuch python-urwid python-gpgme

 On fedora/redhat these are packaged as::

-  python-magic python-configobj python-twisted python-notmuch python-urwid pygpgme
+  python-setuptools python-magic python-configobj python-twisted python-notmuch python-urwid pygpgme

 Alot uses `mailcap <http://en.wikipedia.org/wiki/Mailcap>`_ to look up mime-handler for inline rendering and opening of attachments.
 For a full description of the maicap protocol consider the